Your Questions About Passwordless Authentication Answered

 Fingerprint Scan

 Fingerprint scanning is a form of biometric authentication that uses an individual's fingerprint as a password.
 When used for authentication, a fingerprint scanner captures an image, which is then compared to a database of known fingerprints.
-If the fingerprint matches one in the database, the user is authenticated and granted access.
+If the fingerprint matches one in the database, the user's device is authenticated and granted access.

 Facial Recognition